KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ### create_module_list.js

-This script parses the list of modules from the wiki and writes it to a json file.
+This script reads the GitHub info of the modules from the respective GitHub repo and writes it to a json file.

+### updateGitHubApiData.js

 ### get_modules.py